-A sturdy piece of carry-on luggage is an essential purchase for many of us.
-Whether we're travelling twice a month or twice a year, you always need something to carry all of your clothes in!
+A sturdy carry-on bag is an essential purchase for many of us looking for the best carry on luggage.
+Whether we're traveling twice a month or twice a year, you always need something to carry your clothes in.
 And with more airlines charging for checked bags than ever before, bringing your bag on the plane with you is often a good way to save a few extra dollars.
-In this article we'll dive more in depth into the pros and cons of the various types out there and how they may or may not make traveling easier.
+In this article, we'll dive into the pros and cons of the various carry-on types and how they may or may not make traveling easier.
 We'll also outline how and when important factors like internal capacity, durability, and style should play into your decision.
-To see which bags were our award winners and how we tested them, head on over to our Full Review.
-Also see our Travel Checklist and How to Pack Luggage Like a Pro articles for more tips.

-First and foremost we need to talk about what constitutes carry-on luggage.
-There are typically two requirements when it comes to the size of the bag that you want to stow in a plane's overhead bin.
-First there are the dimensions of the bag (height, length and width) and then the overall linear dimension (what you get when you add up the height + length + width).
+First and foremost, what constitutes a carry-on?
+There are typically two requirements when it comes to the size of the bag that you can stow in an overhead bin.
+First, there are the dimensions of the bag (height, length, and width) and then the overall linear dimension (what you get when you add up the height + length + width).
 Most airlines have a maximum limit of 22 x 14 x 9 inches, which adds up to a total of 45 linear inches.

-Note that airline carriers will include the wheels and handles when measuring a bag, and most have some sort of measuring slot that you may occasionally be asked to put your bag in.
-If it doesn't fit in the slot, you'll have to check it, a frustrating and often expensive experience.
+Note that airline carriers will include the wheels and handles when measuring a bag, and most have some sort of measuring slot.
+If you're asked to test your bag, and it doesn't fit in the slot, you'll have to check it.
+It's a frustrating and often expensive experience.
 While each of the bags that we tested fit in many different planes' overhead bins, not all fit easily into the measuring slots.

-Check out the table below for more information on popular North American airline's carry-on luggage size requirements.
-Keep in mind also that international carriers have different restrictions, and typically require the bag to be only 20 or 21 inches in height, though they can be wider than the 14 inches required here.
-Many manufacturers will make "international" sized versions of their popular models for people who travel internationally, like the Briggs and Riley Baseline International, which has all the same features as their Baseline Domestic but in a 20" x 15.5" x 8" size.
+Keep in mind that international carriers have different restrictions, and typically require the bag to be only 20 or 21 inches in height, though they can be wider than the 14 inches required here.
+Many manufacturers will make "international" sized versions of their popular models for people who travel internationally that have all the same features but are a slightly different size.

 Two vs. Four Wheels

-After using both four- and two-wheeled luggage side-by-side extensively, we've developed a comprehensive pros and cons list should you be considering the switch to a four-wheeled bag:
+After using both four- and two-wheeled luggage side-by-side extensively, we've developed a comprehensive pros and cons list of four-wheeled bags:Pros of Four-Wheeled Bags

-- Easier to use when traveling with multiple pieces of luggage (two bags can be pushed with one hand at the same time) or when travelling with children and a stroller.
+- Easier to use when traveling with multiple pieces of luggage (two bags can be pushed with one hand at the same time) or when traveling with children and a stroller

 Cons of Four-Wheeled Bags

-- The bag can roll away on its own on uneven ground, such as trains, buses, or sidewalks, if not laid down on its side or secured.
+- The bag can roll away on its own on the uneven ground, such as trains, buses, or sidewalks, if not laid down on its side or secured

-- Wheels are typically smaller and not suited to uneven terrain.
+- Wheels are typically smaller and less suited to uneven terrain

 Overall, we recommend four-wheeled bags for individuals who are traveling from city-to-city and will be using their bag primarily on "polished" surfaces.
 We'd also recommend them for any frequent flyer experiencing neck or shoulder pain in their pulling arm, or those who routinely fly with heavy bags.
 Finally, if you only ever bring your bag on the plane with you, the protruding wheels are less likely to get damaged, but if you do check your carry-on luggage frequently, then two-wheeled bags are probably the way to go.

-During our testing process we learned that there are several pros and cons associated with each type of bag.
-Hard-sided bags generally protect fragile items better than soft-sided bags (especially soft-sided bags without structured walls); however, hard-sided bags can easily be scratched and are subject to cracking or getting dents and dings.
-We found that bags with more square edges, like the Samsonite Inova 20, were less likely to cave under pressure than those with rounder edges.
-While no hard-sided bags won an award in this review, we did quite like the Inova and would recommend this model if you have your heart set on a hard-sided bag.
+During our testing process, we learned that there are several pros and cons associated with each type of bag.
+Hard-sided bags generally protect fragile items better than soft-sided bags (especially soft-sided bags without structured walls).
+However, hard-sided bags can easily be scratched and are subject to cracking, dents and dings.
+We found that bags with more square edges are less likely to cave under pressure than those with rounded edges.

-When it comes to storing your carry-on luggage, soft-sided bags may take up less space, specifically an unstructured bag like The North Face Rolling Thunder 22 or the Osprey Ozone Wheeled 22.
-Soft-sided bags can be squished into smaller spaces (be it an overhead bin, or the trunk of the car), but if it is made with a thin nylon fabric, like the Ozone, it might rip and tear more easily than a traditional structured bag made with a very thick nylon or polyester.
+When it comes to storing your carry-on luggage, soft-sided bags may take up less space, specifically an unstructured bag like a rolling duffel or backpack.
+Soft-sided bags can really be compressed and squished into smaller spaces (be it an overhead bin, or the trunk of the car).
+However, if they are made with thin fabric, they might rip or puncture more easily and are far less protective of your belongings.

 Finally, hard and soft-sided carry-on luggage differ quite drastically in style.
 While most of the hard-sided bags in our review looked professional and sophisticated, some hard-sided bags are printed with intricate designs or cartoon characters.
 Soft-sided bags are typically plainer and more classic looking in their design.
 Overall, we can't say that one type of bag is better than the other, and this is a category where personal style preference should prevail.